-Let’s admit it, we become happier if we are confident that we have given our best to our students and they learn from us effectively.
+Let’s admit it, we become happier if we are confident that we have given our best to our students and that they learn from us effectively.

-9. Enjoy what you are doing.
+9. Enjoy what you are doing

 Teach with a happy heart.
 Hum a melody while you’re correcting students’ outputs.
 Greet children with a smile.
 Laugh at them.
 Talk to them.
 Collaborate with your colleagues.
 Just be a happy ‘service provider’.